 A cue sheet is provided for each day of the ride, offering turn-by-turn directions and mileage for the route.
 Suggested lunch stops are also included.
 Your Day One cue sheet will be available at the start line check-in.
 Day Two and Day Three cue sheets are distributed when you check in at the finish line each day.

 Our goal is that you never go hungry or thirsty as a CowaLUNGa rider!
 Snack foods are offered at the start line and all-you-can-eat breakfasts and dinners are provided each evening.
 A vegetarian option is always available.
 Water is provided all day on the route by each SAG vehicle and at each rest stop.
 Electrolyte beverages are also available at the rest stops.
 Lunch is on your own each day and the routes are planned so that you’ll have multiple options from which to choose.
 Past rider favorites are noted on the daily cue sheets.

 Two rest stops – a “morning” and an “afternoon” location – are offered each day complete with your favorite fuel-up foods, fresh fruit, and hydration options.
 Restrooms are also available.

 Riders who stay for the two-day and three-day tours will enjoy indoor cabins and multi-room lodges on the first night at Conference Point Center.
-Three-day riders stay overnight in dormitory rooms at University of Wisconsin-Whitewater on the second night.
+Three-day riders stay overnight in newly constructed air conditioned dormitory rooms at University of Wisconsin-Whitewater on the second night.
 You must provide your own bed linens and towel for both nights.
 Outdoor camping is available as an option – you supply your own tent, we transport it for you.